xslittlegrass/CarND-Advanced-Lane-Lines/README.md

 ### Pipeline (video)

-This pipeline for image can be applied to the video the same way.
+This pipeline for a single image can be applied to the video the same way.

 Here's a [link to the video result](https://www.youtube.com/watch?v=R33rvELUTQQ)